Hi! I'm your Hamilton City representative on Waikato Regional Council to make decisions for our collective wellbeing during 2019-2022.

 Why vote for me?

-Waikato Regional Council will face a number of key issues in its next term.
-I will bring a fresh perspective and valuable diversity to help shape the future of our region.
-We will need many innovative and flexible solutions to address the root causes of our biggest challenges in the next few years.
+Waikato Regional Council will face a number of key issues in the future.
+I bring a fresh perspective and valuable diversity to help shape the future of our region.
+We will need many innovative and flexible solutions to address the root causes of our biggest challenges such as climate change, the biodiversity crisis and inequality.
 As an open-minded life-long learner, I believe it is important to hear about and consider the experiences of others when making governance decisions.
 I'm skilled at connecting ideas and confident to make bold decisions informed by good quality data and evidence.
 Lastly, I hope to inspire other young people to believe that their contributions are worthy and hold weight in our democracy.